-The Trauma and Acute Care Surgery (TACS) Fellowship at the University of Colorado/Denver Health Medical Center (UCH/DHMC) was approved as an official training site by the American Association for the Surgery of Trauma in May 2008.
+The Trauma and Acute Care Surgery (TACS) Fellowship at the University of Colorado/Denver Health Medical Center (UCH/DHMC) was approved as an official training site by the American Association for the Surgery of Trauma (AAST) in May 2008.
 Our training program is committed to a comprehensive and integrated experience in trauma, emergency general surgery (in the broadest sense) and surgical critical care.
-Through this educational experience at one of the country’s premier Level 1 trauma center and safety net institution, as well as a University hospital, children’s hospital, and an affiliated community hospital, our program provides fellows with the training to become academic leaders in this emerging discipline.
+Through this educational experience at one of the country’s premier Level-I trauma centers and safety net institution, as well as a University hospital and affiliated community hospitals, our program provides fellows with the training to become academic leaders in this emerging discipline.

 Denver Health Medical Center has embodied the concept of Acute Care Surgery in its surgical department for over 40 years.
-The faculty maintains this broad-based practice as there are no additional surgical specialists for elective or urgent thoracic, vascular, hepatobiliary, or endocrine surgery.
+The faculty maintains this broad-based practice as there are no additional surgical specialists for elective or urgent thoracic, vascular, hepatobiliary, colorectal, or endocrine surgery.
 Each of the faculty members are also surgical intensivists, managing all surgical patients in the Surgical Intensive Care Unit.
-Denver Health is the Rocky Mountain Regional Level I Trauma Center, admitting nearly 3000 trauma patients a year with over 550 considered severely injured (ISS > 15).
-The Denver Emergency Center for Children at Denver Health was just ACS-verified as a Level II Pediatric Trauma Center.
-The University of Colorado Hospital is the region’s leader in tertiary surgical care and the Children’s Hospital of Colorado (CHCO) is the region’s only Level I trauma center.
+Denver Health is the Rocky Mountain Regional Level-I Trauma Center, admitting nearly 3,000 trauma patients a year with over 500 considered severely injured (ISS > 15).
+The Denver Emergency Center for Children at Denver Health is an American College of Surgeons-verified Level-II Pediatric Trauma Center.
+The University of Colorado Hospital is the region’s leader in tertiary surgical care.

-The TACS curriculum builds upon the concepts and skills obtained during a five-year General Surgery Residency.
+The TACS fellowship curriculum builds upon the concepts and skills obtained during a five-year General Surgery Residency.
 The first year of the fellowship focuses on surgical critical care in an ACGME/RRC approved training program.
 Rotational experience includes trauma, cardiac, burn, pediatric, neuro and general surgical critical care.
-The fellows rotate at all three core hospitals: UCH, DHMC, and CHCO.
+The fellows rotate at the core hospitals, UCH and DHMC.
 The broad experience gained through a diverse faculty and programmatic elements should prepare the fellow for their board examinations as well as a career in academic practice.

 During the second year of the fellowship, the TACS Fellow acquires advanced operative skills and procedural techniques in 2-3 month dedicated rotations on thoracic, vascular, and hepatobiliary surgery.
-Recent graduates have performed over 75 thoracic cases, 50-100 vascular cases, over 400 ICU procedures, and over 250 elective, urgent and trauma cases.
-Additional rotations on orthopedics, neurosurgery, and interventional radiology expand the general knowledge base and specific technical skills of the fellow.
-Acute Care Surgery rotations incorporate elective general, thoracic and vascular surgery cases, surgical critical care, and emergent trauma and non-trauma cases.
+Recent graduates have performed over 100 thoracic cases, 75-100 vascular cases, over 200 ICU procedures, and over 500 elective, urgent, and trauma cases.
+Additional rotations on acute care surgery, orthopedics, neurosurgery, and interventional radiology expand the general knowledge base and specific technical skills of the fellow.
+Acute Care Surgery rotations incorporate elective general surgery, thoracic, and vascular surgery cases, surgical critical care, and emergent trauma and non-trauma cases.
 Call at DHMC embodies this paradigm of training, as the Fellow evaluates and operates on patients with trauma as well as thoracic, vascular, abdominal, neurologic, and orthopaedic emergencies.

 DHMC and UCH have a mature research program with over 25 years of NIH funding and over 1,000 trauma publications.
 The TACS Fellow is expected to participate in ongoing research at one of the parent institutions.
 Additionally, the Fellow can be involved in trauma system design and disaster management.

-TACS training at UCH/DHMC is the finest paradigm of incorporating Level 1 trauma center care, comprehensive surgical critical care training, and an expanded hands-on training in complex vascular, thoracic, and GI surgery in a setting where the faculty and institution are fully committed to an Acute Care Surgery model of practice.
+TACS training at UCH/DHMC is the finest paradigm of training which incorporates Level 1 trauma center care, comprehensive surgical critical care training, and an expanded hands-on training in complex vascular, thoracic, and GI surgery in a setting where the faculty and institution are fully committed to an Acute Care Surgery model of practice.

 Surgical Critical Care Fellowship